grafeas/kritis/docs/resources.md

 An image is attested if it has an attestation verifiable by ANY of the public keys.

 Each public key contains an ID.
-Signatures verified by BinAuthz must include the ID of the public key that can be used to verify them, and that ID must match the contents of this field exactly.
+Attestations must include the ID of the public key that can be used to verify them, and that ID must match the contents of this field exactly.
 Additional restrictions on this field can be imposed based on which public key type is encapsulated.
 See the documentation on publicKey cases below for details.